- handful of kale, finely chopped

 The ultimate convenience food, eggs are powerhouses of nutrition, packed with protein and a…

 In a microwaveable bowl, mix the kale, chilli and chopped tomatoes with a pinch of salt and a squeeze of lemon juice.
 Push the mixture to the sides of the bowl to make a well in the middle, then tip the egg whites into the centre.
-Cover the bowl with cling film and cook on Medium for 40 secs, then allow to cool for a moment before heating for another 40 secs.
+Cover the bowl with cling film and cook in the microwave on Medium for 40 secs, then allow to cool for a moment before heating for another 40 secs.

 Add the egg yolks to the whites, then gently pierce the yolk of each one to break the membrane – and prevent them from exploding.
 Microwave for another 40 secs, then remove, peel back the cling film, grind over some black pepper and serve.